 A much faster SSD from Solidigm (formerly Intel's SSD division), the P44 Pro can deliver up to 7,000 MBps read and 6,500 write speeds.
 Like several other SSDs, it's close to maxing out the PCIe 4.0 interface.

-Samsung has a great reputation for quality SSDs, and the SSD 980 continues that legacy.
+Samsung has a great reputation for quality SSDs, and the Samsung 980 SSD continues that legacy.
 It lacks DRAM but packs extremely fast NAND and generally outpaces similarly priced budget SSDs.
+The 980 delivers sequential speeds of 3,500MB/s read and 3,000MB/s write.

 The Crucial P2 1TB SSD has an M.2 2280 form factor and relies on a Phison E13T controller.
 It has Micron 96L TLC memory and can reach speeds as high as 2400 / 1800 Mbps.
 This drive is supported by a limited 5-year manufacturer’s warranty from Crucial.

 Samsung’s 870 Evo is our favorite SATA SSD, with the 4TB model delivering the best performance in its class in our testing.
 And its rated endurance is astounding, at a whopping 2,400 TBW.
-You won’t find a faster or higher-rated SATA SSD, and at $299 this drive is about $30 cheaper than it’s ever been.
+You won’t find a faster or higher-rated SATA SSD.

 The Crucial P3 1TB SSD can reach read/write speeds of 3500/3000 MB/s.
 It has an M.2 2280 form factor and connects using an NVMe interface.